Halil Akbunar

-Halil Akbunar (born 9 November 1993) is a Turkish professional footballer who plays as a winger for Eyüpspor and the Turkey national team.
+Halil Akbunar (born 9 November 1993) is a Turkish professional footballer who plays as a winger for Süper Lig club Eyüpspor and the Turkey national team.

-Career
+Club career

-Halil was promoted to the senior team of Göztepe in January 2012 after graduating from their youth academy.
-Halil made his professional debut for Göztepe in a Süper Lig 2–2 tie with Fenerbahçe, on 12 August 2017.
+Akbunar was promoted to the senior team of Göztepe in January 2012 after graduating from their youth academy.
+On 26 August 2015 he joined Elaziğspor on loan.
+Halil made his Süper Lig debut for Göztepe in a 2–2 draw against Fenerbahçe, on 12 August 2017.

 On 4 July 2022, he signed a three-year contract with Westerlo in Belgium.

 On 12 January 2023, Akbunar returned to Turkey and signed a three-and-a-half-year contract with Eyüpspor.
+On 8 July 2023, he joined Süper Lig newcomer Pendikspor on loan.

 International career

-He made his senior debut for Turkey on 27 March 2021 in a World Cup qualifier against Norway.
+Akbunar made his senior debut for Turkey on 27 March 2021 in a World Cup qualifier against Norway.